jentery/401/index.md

 ## Module 12: Styling Text (Nov.
 20)

 Questions for the module: How is CSS helping you to better understand not only the need for accessibility but also the contexts in which your community or audience will engage your content?
-How is "good design" partly a matter of a project's particular values?
+How is “good design” at least partly a matter of what a project values?

 *Monday, November 20th*